davidrusu/hashseq/README.md

 # HashSeq

-A Byzantine-Fault-Tolerant Sequence CRDT suitable for unpermissioned networks with unbounded number of collaborators.
+A Byzantine-Fault-Tolerant(BFT) Sequence CRDT suitable for unpermissioned networks with unbounded number of collaborators.

 # Design